npielawski/llm-mushroom-chatbot/installation.md

 ### Updating the docker image

-If you make any changes to the `Dockerfile` or the `requirements.txt` file, you will need to rebuild the docker image.
+If you make any changes to the `Dockerfile` or the `requirements.txt` files, you will need to rebuild the docker image.
 You can do this by running the following command:

 ```bash